 - They cry frequently, seem nervous and have trouble making decisions.

 - They are constantly “reporting in” to their boy/girlfriend.

 “I tell teens, love is a behavior,” Murray says.
 “Teens are feeling, feeling, feeling to the 10th power.
 Everything is big and dramatic.
 You can tell yourself that your feelings are anything.
 Then you get them to just look at behavior.
 Things like: He cheats on you.
 Is that loving behavior?
 She lies to you.
 Is that loving behavior?
 You’re losing sleep.
 Is that loving behavior?

 “It gives them the opportunity to open up boxes in their head.
 It’s a new way of looking at their relationship that focuses on behavior.
 This is really important.
 This is the only way we can talk with them.
 Essentially, we are backing them into a corner where their only out is logic.
 Then, I tell them there are three things you have control over: your thoughts, your actions and your reactions.
 And hoping things will be different is not a strategy.”

 Although most parents probably don’t think this could happen to their child, ignorance can be very dangerous.
 Despite the tension it may cause, conversations on this topic are critical.
-Make sure they understand what healthy and unhealthy behavior looks like in a relationship, because this has the potential to impact them long into adulthood.
+Make sure they understand what healthy and unhealthy behavior looks like in a relationship, because teen dating abuse has the potential to impact them long into adulthood.